JehangirC/pegasus/README.md

 ### RAGAS Metrics

-- `answer_relevancy`: Evaluates how relevant the answer is to the question
+- `answer_relevancy`: Evaluates how relevant the answer is to the question.
-- `faithfulness`: Checks if the answer is supported by the provided context
+- `faithfulness`: Checks if the answer is supported by the provided context.
-- `context_recall`: Measures how well the answer captures important information
+- `context_recall`: Measures how well the answer captures important information.
-- `context_precision`: Evaluates the precision of information used from context
+- `context_precision`: Evaluates the precision of information used from context.
-- `answer_correctness`: Assesses factual correctness of the answer
+- `answer_correctness`: Assesses factual correctness of the answer.
-- `answer_similarity`: Measures similarity to expected answer
+- `answer_similarity`: Measures similarity to expected answer.

 ### DeepEval Metrics

-- `answer_relevancy`: Similar to RAGAS metric
-- `faithfulness`: Similar to RAGAS metric
+- `answer_relevancy`: Ealuates whether the prompt template in your generator is able to instruct your LLM to output relevant and helpful outputs based on the retrieval_context
+- `faithfulness`: Evaluates whether the LLM used in your generator can output information that does not hallucinate AND contradict any factual information presented in the retrieval_context.
 - `contextual_precision`: Measures precision of context usage
 - `contextual_recall`: Evaluates recall of important context
 - `bias`: Detects potential biases in responses
 - `toxicity`: Checks for toxic or harmful content
+For more information please checkout [https://docs.confident-ai.com/guides/guides-rag-evaluation](https://docs.confident-ai.com/guides/guides-rag-evaluation)

 ## Output Format